ToyeshC/code-switch-thesis/README.md

 ls data/RTP-LX/*.json
 ```

 The RTP-LX dataset contains pre-defined prompts in multiple languages, which our scripts will extract and process.
-The extracted prompts will automatically be placed in the `data/extracted_prompts` directory during the first step of the pipeline (`01_extract_rtp_data.sh`).

 ### 2. Set Up ezswitch Library